NHSDigital/electronic-prescription-service-api/README.md

 #### End-to-end tests
 To run e2e tests for the sandbox, you need to supply an environment.
 A `local` environment and an environment template are included under `tests/e2e/environments`.

-In order for tests under the make target `test-sandbox` to work, you must have built and be running the sandbox server locally.
+In order for tests under the make target `test-integration-coordinator` to work, you must have built and be running the coorindator locally.
 In a seperate shell run:

 ```
 make build
-make run-sandbox
+make run-coordinator
 ```

-Once the sandbox is up and displaying the port number, in another shell run:
+Once the coordinator is up and displaying the port number, in another shell run:

 ```
-make test-sandbox
+make test-integration-coorindator
 ```

 To run all other tests locally (includes unit and low level integration tests): while in the root folder, run